nathanaeru/GenshinReviews/README.md

 ## AI Support Explanation

 This is a capstone project for [this online course by IBM and Hacktiv8](https://hacktiv8.com/projects/ibm) about implementing IBM Granite generative AI for data science purposes.
-This analysis leverages AI models ([IBM Granite 3.3-8b-instruct](https://replicate.com/ibm-granite/granite-3.3-8b-instruct)) to automate sentiment classification and generate summaries and recommendations.
+This analysis leverages an AI model ([IBM Granite 3.3-8b-instruct](https://replicate.com/ibm-granite/granite-3.3-8b-instruct)) to automate sentiment classification and generate summaries and recommendations.
 The AI processes each review, classifies sentiment, and synthesizes user feedback to provide actionable insights for game improvement.